mwshubham/WordpressApp/README.md

 ## Set-up

 ```
-Add your base URL of your website
 FileName: ApplicationConstant

 String BASE_URL = "http://www.techdevfan.com/";
+replace this with your base URL of your website
 ```